Wednesday, March 6, 2019

 Starting in the new millennium, several challenges emerged in our Agricultural sector, especially in the rice industry.
 There were corruption issues with the Agriculture Department and the National Food Authority, a Government agency that regulates and maintains sufficient rice supplies for the staple food of Filipinos.
 Other problems include a lack of government support for farming machinery like pre and post-harvest facilities, conversion of agricultural land to residential or industrial, and the low trade price of rice production from the farmers due to the proliferation of rice cartels.

-In recent years, our Government faced even more challenges, like increasing the price of commercial rice due to artificially low supply against its high demand to feed millions of Filipinos.
-With the lack of agricultural facilities, we cannot produce the best quality and quantity of rice leading to lesser productivity and profitability for our rice farmers.
+In recent years, our Government has faced even more challenges, like increasing the price of commercial rice due to artificially low supply against its high demand to feed millions of Filipinos.
+With the lack of agricultural facilities, we cannot produce the best quality and quantity of rice, leading to lesser productivity and profitability for our rice farmers.

 The Rice Tarrification Law

 Fast forward to 2019, just recently on February 15, when the Rice Tarrification Bill was enacted to deregulate rice importation by private businessmen and individuals from countries like Thailand and Vietnam.
-The law also made some restrictions on the power of NFA for regulation and importation of rice, and they will just maintain enough stocks of rice for calamities.
+The law also restricted the NFA's power to regulate and import rice, and they would just maintain enough rice stocks for calamities.
 One of the best promises in the revised law is the annual 10 billion peso Rice Competitiveness Enhancement Fund for 6 years.
 It will be assessed whether to continue or change the measure.
 The RCEF is a common fund that will come from the rice import taxes that are said to be given to farmers to address the existing challenges in rice production, like the purchase of farm machinery, to provide credit or loan service to farmers for skills development in farming.

 The effect on our rice farmers

 If there's an existing corruption in the Agricultural sector that remains a culture, the new law shouldn't be at the expense of our local farmers.
+The need for government support is urgent.
 Although we can give a new direction a chance for its benefits, I still feel for the unheard voices of our farmers.
 I am a rice farmer's son, and I have seen the hardship of our farmers who sweat it out under the sun even though the rain gives us a staple food to eat on our table.
 Our farmers deserve to have a better life through the full support of our government from laws and programs that would help improve their most significant source of livelihood.

 We want to see something other than one day, our farmlands, previously owned by ordinary farmers, will become a gated community or townhouse owned by an oligarch.
 We want our country to retain agricultural scientists who prefer to work abroad for a greener pasture.
 We want our future children to be interested in farming studies and activities.
 And we want to avoid seeing our farmers dying because they need something to eat.
 After all, the government killed the rice farming industry.